simonmichael/hledger/doc/SPEC-lots.md

   - `classifyAt`: per-posting dispatch.
   - `shouldClassify` → `shouldClassifyWithCostBasis`, `shouldClassifyNegativeLotful`,
     `shouldClassifyLotful`, `shouldClassifyBareTransferTo`, `shouldClassifyPositiveLotful`.
-  - `postingIsLotful`: checks for `lots:` tag on commodity or account.
+  - `amountsAreLotful`: checks for a `lots:` tag on the amounts' commodities.

 ## Inferring transacted cost from cost basis